Contacting HM Revenue & Customs (HMRC) if you have specific needs

 - Textphone – HMRC offer a textphone service on some of their helplines.

-HMRC have produced a British Sign Language video on the Marriage Allowance that can be watched on the HMRC Youtube channel.
+HMRC have a series of British Sign Language videos that can be watched on the HMRC Youtube channel, including:

 The Royal Association for Deaf People (RAD) and HMRC are now working together to make information and advice more accessible for deaf people in the UK.
 You can find out more on the dedicated website where deaf people can:

 - find information on tax and tax credits in British Sign Language (BSL)

 - book a webcam appointment in British Sign Language with RAD’s own Tax Adviser to solve problems with tax or tax credits

 - contact a BSL interpreter using a webcam who will then talk to an HMRC adviser, thereby creating a three-way ‘real time’ conversation.